HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

                 }
 ```

-And made no check for whether the childNode even exists, or the value exists, PS will cast those to $null/0 implicitly.
+(It occurs to me now, that implicit casting is a bit slow,
-[It occurs to me now, that implicit casting is a bit slow, it might be faster if I hadn't done this, and used if/else].
+it might be faster if I hadn't done this, and used if/else).

 But I hoped to use a multi-lookup with `childNodes[$currentNode.metaData]` instead of a loop in my code,
 make the PS Engine loop in faster C# code behind the scenes.
 To get around the need to `$m-1` every time,